webyrd/Barliman/README.md

 The text for all three tests are red, indicating that none of the tests pass.
 This isn't surprising, perhaps, since we haven't started to define the `append` function.

+(From an interface design standpoint, whether to use colors, which colors to use, which text fields to hilight, etc., are all open questions in my mind.
+Over time I hope to make it much more clear exactly which part of the code is failing, and why.)

 #### screenshot 3:

 ![append example 3 -- ](https://github.com/webyrd/Barliman/blob/master/screen_shots/2016_june_03/append/append09.jpg "append example 3 -- ")